PKU-ASAL/SeeWasm/README.md

 ##  Prerequisites
 First, you have to make sure Python3.7+ is installed.

-Then, some libraries shoule be installed as follows:
+Then, some libraries should be installed as follows:

 ```shell
 python -m pip install -r requirements.txt